-Our investments in Servicing Related Assets are dependent on the mortgage sub-servicer, Freedom Mortgage, to perform its sub-servicing obligations.
-If our sub-servicer fails to perform its obligations and is terminated by one or more Agencies as an approved servicer, the value of our MSRs may be adversely affected.
+Our investments in Servicing Related Assets are dependent on the applicable mortgage sub-servicer to perform its sub-servicing obligations.
+If our sub-servicer fails to perform its obligations and is terminated by one or more Agencies as an approved servicer, the value of the MSRs being subserviced by that sub-servicer may be adversely affected.
 In addition, when we purchase MSRs from third parties, we rely, to a certain extent, on the ability and willingness of the sellers to perform their contractual obligations to remedy breaches of representations and warranties or to repurchase the affected loan and indemnify us for any losses.